Skip to Content

 Chimeric Antigen Receptors (CAR)

-CAR T-cell therapy involves binding proteins called chimeric antigen receptors to activated T cells extracted from the patient.
-These receptors are artificially designed to target the naturally occurring antigens on the surface of cancer cells.
-This enables patients to receive treatment for cancers the body would not combat on its own.
+CAR T cell therapy involves genetically engineering T cells extracted from the patient to express entirely new receptor proteins called chimeric antigen receptors (CAR).
+These synthetic receptors are specifically designed to bind naturally occurring antigens on the surface of cancer cells without the need for antigen-presenting cells (APCs) to mediate activation.
+This enables patients to receive treatment for cancers the body could not effectively combat on its own.

 CAR T Cell Function

-There are currently three types of FDA approved CAR T-cell therapies accessible for practical use.
-These techniques have provided the opportunity to treat certain types of lymphoma and leukemia.
-Clinical trials are underway for other receptor-antigen combos.
-As research continues and the FDA approves more cell therapies, the scope of treatable cancers will steadily increase.
+Clinical trials are underway for other receptor-antigen combinations that could treat a wider range of cancers beyond blood cancers.
+As research continues and the Food and Drug Administration (FDA) approves more cell therapies, the scope of treatable cancers will steadily increase.

 CAR T Cell Manufacturing

-The specifics of creating CAR T cells depends on the desired product, but the general process is the same.
+The specifics of creating CAR T cells depend on the desired product, but the general process is the same.
 Manufacturing CAR T cells starts with the extraction and isolation of human T lymphocytes.
-After collection, those cells must be purified, multiplied, and activated to attack harmful substances.
-Once a decent population of primed cells is ready, they’re altered with small chemical messengers.
-These messengers will carry the desired receptors to the T cell membrane and bind to them, becoming a single unit.
-The end product is an army of activated T cells all targeting the desired cancer cell.
+After collection, those cells must be purified, modified to express the CAR, multiplied through cell culture expansion, and reinfused back into the patient.
+The result is an army of primed CAR T cells ready to attack cancer cells.

-Before research and manufacturing can reach its full potential, the rate at which T cells are collected and purified must increase.
-There is currently a bottleneck at the manufacturing stage of CAR T cells, meaning the labor required to develop these cells is restricting the frequency at which they can be used.
-It takes a large amount of time and money to safely and effectively extract enough T cells to justify the manufacturing process.
+The manufacturing of these modified T cells is a major bottleneck, meaning the labor required to culture these cells restricts the frequency at which they can be used.
+It takes considerable time and money to safely and effectively extract and purify enough T cells for the effective treatment of just one patient.

 T Cell Receptor Engineering (TCR)